-Not support: Huawei, CATT, Nokia, Intel, CMCC, Ericsson
+Not support: Huawei, CATT, Nokia, Intel, CMCC, Ericsson, Lenovo, Motorola Mobility

 FL has no idea on how to proceed, any suggestion that could be agreeable to the entire group is welcome.
 Any more views/debating if any can proceed by expanding the table in the first round discussion.